 Travel Signature Validity: Travel signatures for active J-1 scholars/student interns are valid for one year from the date of the signature.
 If your DS-2019 is up to date (i.e. nothing has changed and you have not been issued a new DS-2019) and you have a current travel signature on your DS-2019 that will be less than one year old on the date of your return to the U.S., you do not need to do anything further.

 Travel Signature Requests: A travel signature is essentially documentation from OIS that shows you have permission to travel and return to your program because you are in good standing with respect to your academic and immigration status.
-EVP confirmed during a call on March 27th, 2020 that the original DS-2019 document, with ink signature, is needed when applying for a visa or entering the U.S.
+The Exchange Visitor Program continues to maintain that the original DS-2019 document, with ink signature, is needed when applying for a visa or entering the U.S.

-If you need more time to complete your research, you may be eligible for a program extension.
+If you need more time to complete your J-1 program, you may be eligible for a program extension.
 Keep in mind that the maximum program duration varies based on your J-1 category as follows: